Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

   <img class="image-center" src="{{config.site_url}}ai/resources/images/3c33561-endpoints-snapshot.jpg" width="100%" />
 </figure>

 Endpoints can be pointed to a specific [Snapshot]({{config.site_url}}ai/resources/deploy/snapshots/).
-This makes it possible to easily deploy different versions of your Virtual Agent.
+This allows to easily deploy different versions of your Virtual Agent.

 While an Endpoint is active, you can replace or remove a Snapshot.
-In this case, you need to take into account that there may still be active sessions running on the Endpoint using the old Snapshot.
+In this case, consider that there may still be active sessions running on the Endpoint using the old Snapshot.

 Keep in mind, if you have a configuration in which sessions never expire, for example, a Webchat Endpoint with [Persistent History](https://github.com/Cognigy/WebchatWidget/blob/master/docs/persistent-history.md).
-Without modifications, sessions started with Persistent History enabled will not automatically expire.
+Without modifications, sessions started with enabled persistent history, will not automatically expire.

 When an old Snapshot is replaced with a new one or is deleted, the following rules will be applied to the active session: